shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/04-container-registry/image-mgmt.md

 This login flow uses your UCAR credentials via Microsoft Azure for secure access.

 !!! note
     To pull or push images, you'll need a container engine such as Docker, Podman, or Containerd.
-Docker is the most common choice. **[TODO: Add link to Install Docker Engine]** if you don't already have one.
+Docker is the most common choice. **[Install Docker Engine](https://docs.docker.com/engine/install/)** if you don't already have one.

 ---